marcelo130102/net-project/README.md

 * **Size Allocation:** 4 bytes (32 bits), perfectly matching the designated trailing field in the protocol structures.
 * **Overhead Impact:** It accounts for only **0.8%** of the total 500-byte datagram capacity.
+* **Header Architecture:** By removing the redundant sequence number size field and making the sequence number a fixed 4-byte integer (`uint32_t`), the frame establishes a rigid layout.
+In the C++ Worker, the first 9 bytes of any incoming packet can be directly mapped to a structure template without complex pointer arithmetic or dynamic memory offsets.
 * **Justification:** Heavy cryptographic hashes (such as MD5 or SHA-256) were discarded to prevent unnecessary computational bottlenecks within the neural network's distributed training loop.
 CRC32 provides robust mathematical error detection against bit alterations caused by UDP network noise while maintaining near-instantaneous serialization/deserialization execution times in both Python (Master) and C++ (Workers).
 * **Data Integrity Workflow:** The sender computes the CRC32 checksum over all preceding packet fields.
 The receiver recalculates the checksum upon packet arrival.
 If a mismatch occurs, corruption is detected, the payload is safely discarded, and a **NACK** frame is triggered.